shontelleQA/qa-automation-framework-ecommerce/03-ecommerce-workflows/automated-tests/src/README.md

 - Maintain the separation of components vs pages
 - Add tests under the correct test suite folder

-This keeps the architecture consistent.
+This keeps the architecture consistent...